tofran/advent-of-code-leaderboard-notifier/README.md

 # Advent of Code leaderboard notifier (Telegram-enabled fork)

-Send a webhook notification when someone from an Advent Of Code leaderboard solves a puzzle.
+Send a webhook or notification when someone from an Advent of Code leaderboard solves a puzzle.

 This is a fork of [tofran/advent-of-code-leaderboard-notifier](https://github.com/tofran/advent-of-code-leaderboard-notifier) that: